Skip to Main Content

 1. Students are able to check eligibility to work.
 More details are available at the Student Financial Services (SFS) website.

-2. Students much complete the I-9 form.
+2. Students must complete the I-9 form.
 New paid employees and student workers (including Research Assistants, Teaching Assistants and hourly paid student employees), as well as those who need reverification, must complete the I-9 forms at the Atlas Service Center.

 3. Students must determine their availability: